Idele class groups with modulus: Comparison of the idele class groups

 As a consequence of \thmref{thm:Main-1*}, we have the following. \begin{cor} The inverse limit idele class group $\wt{C}_{U/X}$ is independent of the normal compactification $X$ of $U$. \end{cor} \begin{proof} Follows from \thmref{thm:Main-1*} and \cite[Lemma~3.1]{Kerz-Saito-2}. \end{proof}

 .4cm

 \emph{Acknowledgements.} Gupta was supported by the SFB 1085 \emph{Higher Invariants} (Universit\"at Regensburg).
 He would also like to thank TIFR, Mumbai for invitation in March 2020 and extending the invitation during the tough times of the Covid-19 pandemic.
-The authors would like to thank Shuji Saito for telling them about his positive expectation of \thmref{thm:Main-5} when they were working on its proof.
-The authors would like to thank Moritz Kerz for some fruitful discussion with Gupta on the contents of this paper.
+The authors would like to thank Shuji Saito for telling them about his positive expectation of \thmref{thm:Main-5} when they were working on its proof, and to Moritz Kerz for some fruitful discussion with Gupta on the contents of this manuscript.
+The authors would also like to thank the referee for reading the manuscript very thoroughly and providing many helpful comments.